peter88213/yw-cnv/README.md

 * Install it using the OpenOffice/Libreoffice extension manager.

-* After installation (and Office restart) you find a new "yWriter" submenu in the "Files" menu.
+* After installation (and Office restart) you find a new "yWriter Import/Export" submenu in the "Files" menu.

-* If no additional "yWriter" submenu shows up in the "Files" menu, please look in the "Tools > Extensions" menu.
+* If no additional "yWriter Import/Export" submenu shows up in the "Files" menu, please look in the "Tools > Extensions" menu.

 ## Requirements